input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 In **Cardano mainnet**, the nonce size used in the randomness beacon is **256 bits**, meaning the theoretical maximum grinding power is $g_{\max} = 2^{256}$.
 However, practical grinding power is typically limited by computational constraints and stake distribution dynamics.

+Similarly, we define the **grinding depth**, $\rho$, as the logarithm of the grinding power: $\rho = \log_2 g$, and bound it by $0 \leq \rho \leq 256$.
+It determines the **entropy reduction** caused by an adversary's nonce manipulation, directly impacting the protocol's resistance to randomness biasing, that is the number of bits of randomness an adversary can manipulate.

 #### 3.1.3 Grinding Windows

 #### 3.1.3.1 Opportunity Windows $w_O$